Dana Gold, et al. v. Lumber Liquidators, Inc., Case. No. 3:14-cv-05373 (U.S. District Court for the Northern District of California).

-Our firm, along with co-counsel, has brought a case against Lumber Liquidator, Inc. alleging that certain flooring products that it developed, marketed and sold are defective.
+CGL is leading a case against Lumber Liquidator, Inc. alleging that bamboo flooring products that it developed, marketed and sold are defective.
 Alleged defects include gapping, swelling, cracking, and general deterioration.

 We successfully defended against motions to dismiss, Daubert motions, a motion for summary judgment, and a transfer of venue motion.
 Plaintiffs certified six state classes and defeated a subsequent Rule 23(f) appeal petition.
 See Gold v.
 Lumber Liquidators, Inc., 323 F.R.D.
 280 (N.D.
 Cal.
 2017).